kondrak/vkQuake2/README.md

 - Calling M_DrawTextBox properly without using explicit endframe calls (required for Vulkan)
 - added custom debug Windows console for debug builds
 - added 1920x1080 screen resolution
+- Vulkan comes with a slightly better quality of displayed textures - this is due to slighlty different mipmap calculations

 Features:
 ===